PyCOMPLETE/pypkgexample/README.md

 ## References
-The following resources were used in preparing this package.
+The following resources were used for preparing this package and documentation.

 ### On python packaging